Frank-Bemelman/radioglobe-esp32-2025/README.md

 Not a small project, will take a lot of your time and possibly quite some frustration along the way.
 Just a gentle warning.

-This idea of a 'Radio Globe' is not mine.
+The idea of a 'Radio Globe' is not mine.
 I was inspired by the works of Jude Pullen.
 His brilliant design can be found here: https://github.com/DesignSparkRS/RadioGlobe

 Since I am more of an ESP32 guy, I decided to do a complete redesign.
 New design of 3d printable parts, which you find in de fusion-ed folder here.